lhpardo90/trajectory_calculator/README.md

 If you have any questions or feedback, feel free to reach out to me:
 - Email: hernandezpardo at iau.uni-frankfurt.de

+## Citing:

+The DOI of this repository is: 10.5281/zenodo.10498508

 ## Acknowledgments:

 I am grateful to Prof. Dr. Anna Possner for her insightful discussions and valuable suggestions.
-The core of this code drew inspiration from Tom Gowa's code, which can be found at https://github.com/tomgowan/trajectories.
+The core of this code drew inspiration from Tom Gowa's code, which can be found at https://github.com /tomgowan/trajectories.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – TRR 301 – Project-ID 4283127